On the rationality of algebraic monodromy groups of compatible systems: Introduction

 Let $A$ be an abelian variety defined over a number field $K\subset\C$, $V_\ell:=H^1(A_{\overline K},\Q_\ell)$ the \'etale cohomology groups for all primes $\ell$, and $V_\infty=H^1(A(\C),\Q)$ the singular cohomology group.
 The famous Mumford-Tate conjecture \cite[$\mathsection4$]{Mu66} asserts that the $\ell$-adic Galois representations $\rho_\ell:\Gal(\overline K/K)\to \GL(V_\ell)$ are independent of $\ell$, in the sense that if $\bG_\ell$ denotes the \emph{algebraic monodromy group} of $\rho_\ell$ (the Zariski closure of the image of $\rho_\ell$ in $\GL_{V_\ell}$) and $\bG_{MT}$ denotes the \emph{Mumford-Tate group} of the pure Hodge structure of $V_\infty$, then via the comparison isomorphisms $V_\ell\cong V_\infty\otimes\Q_\ell$ one has

-In particular, the representations $\rho_\ell$ are semisimple and the identity components $\bG_\ell^\circ$ are reductive with the same root datum.
+In particular, the representations $\rho_\ell$ are semisimple and the identity components $\bG_\ell^\circ$ are reductive with the same absolute root datum.
 This conjectural $\ell$-independence of different algebraic monodromy representations can be formulated almost identically for projective smooth varieties $Y$ defined over $K$, and more generally, for pure motives over $K$ by the universal cohomology theory envisaged by Grothendieck and some deep conjectures in algebraic and arithmetic geometry (see \cite[$\mathsection3$]{Se94}).

-A number field is a global field of characteristic zero.
-In fact, the same Mumford-Tate type question can also be asked for projective smooth varieties $Y$ defined over a global field $K$ of characteristic $p>0$, but, in a weaker sense.
-Since $V_\ell=H^w(Y_{\overline K},\Q_\ell)$ are \emph{Weil cohomology theory} for $Y_{\overline K}$ for all $\ell\neq p$, one can only expect the algebraic monodromy representations $\bG_\ell^\circ\hookrightarrow\GL_{V_\ell}$ of the Galois representations $\rho_\ell:\Gal(\overline K/K)\to \GL(V_\ell)$ to be independent of $\ell$ when $\ell\neq p$.
-On the other hand, Serre has shown the non-existence of Weil cohomology in $\Q$-coefficients for varieties in positive characteristic.
-Hence, the existence of a canonical or motivic common $\Q$-form of $\bG_\ell^\circ\hookrightarrow\GL_{V_\ell}$ for all $\ell\neq p$ like the left hand side of \eqref{iso1} is a hope (see \cite[Remark 1.4.3, $\mathsection$E.3.2]{Dr17}).
-Nevertheless, one can still exploit the fact that the system of $\ell$-adic Galois representations $\{V_\ell=H^w(Y_{\overline K},\Q_\ell)\}_\ell$ is a $\Q$-\emph{compatible system} (in the sense of Serre \cite[Chap.
+The same Mumford-Tate type question can also be asked for projective smooth varieties $Y$ defined over a global field $K$ of characteristic $p>0$.
+Since $V_\ell=H^w(Y_{\overline K},\Q_\ell)$ are \emph{Weil cohomology theories} for $Y_{\overline K}$ only when $\ell\neq p$\footnote{When $\ell=p$, one has to consider crystalline cohomology group of $Y$.}, one may ask if the algebraic monodromy representations $\bG_\ell^\circ\hookrightarrow\GL_{V_\ell}$ of the Galois representations $V_\ell$ are independent of $\ell$ for all $\ell\neq p$.
+This expectation is supported by the philosophy of motives (see \cite[$\mathsection$E]{Dr18}).
+On the other hand, one can always exploit the fact that the system of $\ell$-adic Galois representations $\{V_\ell=H^w(Y_{\overline K},\Q_\ell)\}_\ell$ is a $\Q$-\emph{compatible system} (in the sense of Serre \cite[Chap.
 I-11 Definition]{Se98}) that is \emph{pure of weight} $w$ (proven by Deligne \cite{De74,De80}) to directly argue $\ell$-independence of the algebraic monodromy representations $\bG_\ell^\circ\hookrightarrow\GL_{V_\ell}$.
 This approach holds, regardless of the characteristic of the global field $K$.
-Serre developed the method of \emph{Frobenius tori} \cite{Se81} for the compatible system $\{V_\ell\}_\ell$ to prove Theorem \ref{thm0} below.
+By utilizing the compatibility and weight conditions of the compatible system, Serre developed the method of \emph{Frobenius tori} \cite{Se81} to prove the $\ell$-independence result below (Theorem \ref{thm0}).